fenago/rabbitmq-jupyterlab/Lab_7_learning.md

     messages processed in the channel.
 One possible solution would be to establish a dedicated line between the sender/consumer and broker.
-    Network tuning may improve the communication link; network optimizations are out of scope for this chapter.
+    Network tuning may improve the communication link; network optimizations are out of scope for this lab.

 -   Broker optimizations are for focus points when we discuss performance tuning in terms of RabbitMQ.
 This involves a number of